Strapping up on Your Gap Year

-The most important thing to realise is that the weight is not borne on your back.
+The most important thing to realise is that the weight of your pack should not be borne on your back.
 Your hips and shoulders should be doing the work.
-If it is a bit of a heavy bugger, and trust me, it will be in the end, never ever ever ever ever ever pick it up with a bent back.
-Now we've all heard this before and laugh it off, but this Swedish guy travelling with us in the Red Centre of Australia put his back out and had to lie (in agony I should add), on the back seat of the minibus for three days as the rest of us climbed Ayers Rock, walked Kings Canyon, The Olgas etc. Needless to say, he wasn't too happy.
+If it is a bit of a heavy bugger - and trust me, it will be in the end - never ever pick it up with a bent back.

 So, how do you do it?

 - With a straight back, lift the pack onto a high surface such as a table, chair or whatever is convenient.
 The best option is a bed or a long seat.
 Balance it there, make all the straps really loose, sit in front of it and then slide your arms through the shoulder straps and stand up, with your knees bent taking the weight onto your thighs.
 Don't stand up straight, keep leaning forward until you've done up the waist band sufficiently tight.

 - Stand upright, transferring a bit of the weight on to your shoulders.
 Now the crucial bit to the whole thing : lift the waist band whilst tightening so that it is sitting on the top of your hip bone and pull it really, really, tight.